How to Wash Blankets of Different Types Properly

 You will need to prepare the following household items:

-Here is how to hand wash your delicate blankets:
+Here is how to wash blankets by Hands:

-1. Before submerging the entire blanket, check for any stains.
+- Before submerging the entire blanket, examine for any stains.
 Gently spot-clean them using a soft wet cloth or sponge.
 Do not scrub vigorously, as this could spread the stain.

 Post-Washing Care for Your Blankets